Generic Name: levofloxacin (oral) (LEE voe FLOX a sin)

-Take Levaquin with a full glass of water (8 ounces).
-Drink several extra glasses of fluid each day while you are taking Levaquin.
-You may take Levaquin tablets with or without food.
-Take Levaquin oral solution (liquid) on an empty stomach 1 hour before or 2 hours after meals.
-Measure liquid medicine with a special dose-measuring spoon or cup, not a regular table spoon.
-If you do not have a dose-measuring device, ask your pharmacist for one.
-Take this medication for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Levaquin will not treat a viral infection such as the common cold or flu.
+Levaquin will not treat a viral infection such as the flu or a common cold.

-Levaquin can cause you to have a false positive drug screening test.
+This medication can cause you to have a false positive drug screening test.
 If you provide a urine sample for drug screening, tell the laboratory staff that you are taking Levaquin.

-Store Levaquin at room temperature away from moisture and heat.
-Do not allow the liquid medicine to freeze.
+Store at room temperature away from moisture and heat.
+Keep the bottle tightly closed when not in use.

-See also: Levaquin dosage (in more detail)
+See also: Dosage Information (in more detail)